This post may contain affiliate links. Please read our privacy policy.

 Allow for Carryover Cooking

 This might be the most important takeaway of all.
 Carryover cooking is the fact that almost all foods continue to “cook” after they’re removed from direct heat, so the internal temperature will continue to rise.
 This is extra significant and relevant with meat.
+It is also much more important to take into consideration when you are cooking meat at a high temperature; the internal temp will rise as much as 15 degrees after being removed from the oven if you are cooking the meat at high heat.

-Let the Leg of Lamb Rest Before Slicing
+Let Leg of Lamb Rest Before Slicing

 You want to let the meat sit after cooking for two reasons.
-One, because of the carryover cooking above.
+One, because of the carryover cooking mentioned above.
 The second is because the fibers of the protein change while the meat is cooking and need to relax post-cooking in order to reabsorb the juices of the meat.

 If you’ve ever had the experience of cutting open a leg of lamb to see perfectly rosy meat and lovely juices, only to have the meat turn tough and gray a bit later, that’s because you cut into it too early.
-The juices ran out of the meat onto the cutting board, instead of being reincorporated into the meat.
-Patience is more than a virtue here, it’s a necessity.
+The juices ran out of the meat onto the cutting board instead of being reincorporated into the meat.
+Patience is more than a virtue here; it’s a necessity.
 A leg of lamb should sit for 20 to 30 minutes before you cut into it.

-Leg of Lamb Recipes
+5 Amazing Leg of Lamb Recipes